longnca/iris-prediction-django-web-app/README.md

 pipenv install --ignore-pipfile
 ```

-This ensures that you are installing the exact versions of the dependencies that I used.
+This ensures that you install the exact versions of the dependencies I used.

 However, if you want to install dependencies based on the Pipfile and update the Pipfile.lock accordingly, use this instead: